 ADMINISTRATIVELY DETERMINED FIREFIGHTERS

-Release Date BIA Administratively Determineed Policy Memo Title April 2014 Mar 2013 May 2013 Sept 2013 BIA Implementation of the DOI Administratively Determined AD Pay Plan May 2004 April 2001 Guideline for Tribally Operated Wildland Fire Management Programs
+Release Date BIA Administratively Determined Policy Memo Title Sept.
+2014 Administratively Determined Emergency Firefighter Training April 2014 Mar 2013 May 2013 Sept 2013 BIA Implementation of the DOI Administratively Determined AD Pay Plan May 2004 April 2001 Guideline for Tribally Operated Wildland Fire Management Programs

 DOI Pay Plan may not be used to circumvent other hiring authorities (i.e., temporary 1039 or career seasonal appointments), contracting procedures, or to fill vacant government positions.
 Additionally, this authority can never be used to extend a time limited appointment (i.e., 1039 appointment).

 It is imperative hiring officials, approving officials, and other pertinent staff educate themselves with this guidance, the pay plan, and the Interagency Incident Business Management Handbook (IIBMH) prior to hiring under the AD Pay Plan authority.

 Hiring units are required to complete the necessary hiring forms when hiring a casual.
 The following forms are to be completed and maintained at the hiring unit in accordance with the Privacy Act (5 U.S.C.
 552a).
 In states that require income taxes, withholdings will be assessed for the state in which the casual is hired, unless a reciprocal agreement is in place.
 The casual pay Federal Personnel Payroll System (FPPS) system also allows for a voluntary state tax record to be added when a casual needs to pay state taxes for the state they reside in, as well as the “hired at” state.
 Casuals are encouraged to consult with a tax expert for guidance or questions on federal and state taxes.
 The following forms are to be completed, and forwarded to the DOI Casual Payment Center: